Despite many failures, this Chartered Accountant cleared her CA Final exams in 5th attempt with exemption in 4 subjects

 - PCC 3rd attempt - Cleared PCC - Group1.

 - CA Final 1st attempt - Gave only Group 1 and failed.
-Had taken only 1-month study leave
+As I had taken only 1-month study leave.

 - CA Final 3rd attempt - I failed Group 2 but got an exemption in Advanced Management Accounting (Costing).
-I took 2 months study leave for this attempt.
-During my study leave, I got to know my mother had a huge ulcer in her womb for which she was hospitalized and operated.
+I took 2 months of study leave for this attempt.
+During my study leave, I got to know my mother had a huge ulcer in her womb for which she was hospitalized and operated on.
 Through all this, I was doing all the household work as well.
 It was tough on us emotionally as well as financially.
-I again failed this attempt.

 - CA Final 4th attempt - Failed due to ISCA and scored only 17 marks.
-I again took 2 months leave.
+I again took 2 months' leave.
 During this time my mother was again hospitalized for breathing problems.
 My dad and brother also fell ill.
-There was some construction going on at our place so we shifted in a small rented house.
+There was some construction going on at our place so we shifted to a small rented house.
 It was just one room with 6 people in it.
-I was totally frustrated.
+I was extremely frustrated.

-- CA Final 5th attempt - Cleared Group 2 with 67 in ISCA and 60 Direct Taxation.
-I was a CA. Before my attempt, I was completely broken.
-What to do?
-How to make it happen?
-I could not leave CA because there was only one subject which was stopping me.
-I could not leave because if I accept my defeat once then it would be for a lifetime.
-I gathered all my courage once again told my family about my problem.
+- CA Final 5th attempt - Cleared Group 2 with 67 in ISCA and 60 in Direct Taxation.
+I was a CA now.
+Before my attempt, I was completely broken.
+But I could not leave CA because if I accept my defeat once then it would be for a lifetime.
+I gathered all my courage and once again told my family about my problem.
 They advised me for coaching for ISCA as it was the only subject that was stopping me.

 Today I am in practice as a sole proprietor and of course very happy.

 This CA journey has taught me a lot and given me the courage to face any future difficulties.
-When I look back today, it’s all worth it.
-My suggestion to all is CHASE WHAT YOU WANT, THE WAY WILL BE MADE," she concluded.
+When I look back to my days of struggle, it’s all worth it.
+My suggestion to all is to chase what you want, and the way will be made.